DhivyaKK/ch04-console-finances/README.md

 zero or more arguments are expected.

 ### Usage
-Open the web page using the URL :
+Open the web page using the URL : https://dhivyakk.github.io/ch04-console-finances/

+The github code is accessible : git@github.com:DhivyaKK/ch04-console-finances.git

 On the keyboard, press the keys fn + F12 or right click anywhere on the webpage and choose the option 'Inspect'.